melezhik/cv/README.md

 # Intro

 Hi!
-I am author and owner of [SparrowCI](https://ci.sparrowhub.io) - CICD super fun and flexible CI system with many programming languages support.
+I am author and owner of [SparrowCI](https://ci.sparrowhub.io) - super fun and flexible CI system with many programming languages support.

 I am passionate about devops, CICD and automation and can code on many languages including Python, Raku, Ruby and Perl.